audreycgltt/OpenBeerApp/README.md

 ### Installation

-For now, this app isn't on the Snips App Store yet.
+Create an english Snips assistant, and add the [OpenBeer App](https://console.snips.ai/store/en/skill_E64yVoooQgrb) to it (among every other apps that you need).

-In order to be able to run it on your assistant, you have to install Sqlite on your device.
-(on a raspPi : `sudo apt-get install sqlite`)
+In order to be able to run it on your assistant, you have to install Sqlite on your device (on a raspPi : `sudo apt-get install sqlite`).

 Sqlite must have the right to write on `beers.db` and on the directory of the Snips skills (usually located in `/var/lib/snips/skills/OpenBeerApp` on the Pi).